Travel Planning Checklist for the Ultimate Vacation

 Your passport should have blank pages and be valid for at least six months from your return date.

-It’s a good idea to make a digital copy of all your important documents.
-Travel with one copy, separate from the originals, and leave another copy with a trusted family member or friend.
+Making a digital copy of all your important documents is a good idea.
+Travel with one copy, separate from the originals, and leave another copy with a trustedย family memberย or friend.

 Check the medical requirements for your destination, including COVID-19 and other vaccines, and understand the laws about traveling with prescription medication.